cmp-202/ssh2shell/README.md

 ```
 sshObj = {
   server:             {
     host:         "[IP Address]",
     port:         "[external port number]",
     userName:     "[user name]",
     password:     "[user password.
 Even if key authentication is used this is required for sudo password prompt]",
-    privateKey: [require('fs').readFileSync('/path/to/private/key/id_rsa') or ""],
+    sudoPassword: "[used if the sudo password is different from the server password (used in tunneling) or ""]",
-    passPhrase: "[private key passphrase or empty string]"
+    passPhrase:   "[private key passphrase or empty string]",
+    privateKey:   [require('fs').readFileSync('/path/to/private/key/id_rsa') or ""]
   },
   commands:           ["Array", "of", "command", "strings", "or", "`Session Text notifications`", "or", "msg:output message handler notifications"],
   msg:                {